Skip to Main Content

 Accenture’s latest energy industry review examines key global trends affecting the sector.

 Economic growth concerns resulting from the global recession continue to be key factors affecting oil demand, particularly in the Eurozone.
 There is also evidence that Chinese economic growth has slowed slightly.
-Hence, the oil demand outlook for the remainder of 2012 is less favorable than it was a quarter ago.
+Hence, the oil demand outlook for the remainder of 2012 is less favourable than it was a quarter ago.

 Download Video Transcript [PDF, 331KB]PDF Help